Connect with others who understand.

 • Selective serotonin reuptake inhibitors (SSRIs) and some other antidepressants

-• Stimulant drugs such as amphetamines and methamphetamines, forms of which may be prescribed to treat attention-deficit/hyperactivity disorder
+• Stimulant drugs such as amphetamines, forms of which may be prescribed to treat attention-deficit/hyperactivity disorder

 Always talk to your doctor about potential side effects of any medications to help you recognize any adverse reactions, such as a fever.